What the Innovations in Education Fund Supports

 The Innovations in Education Fund (IEF) provides support for New School faculty in their work as innovators in the areas of curriculum and pedagogy.
 Grants are awarded to faculty on a competitive basis; awardees are selected by a committee of faculty from a range of fields and areas of expertise.
 Applications are welcomed for projects in undergraduate education, graduate education, online learning, and informal or extracurricular education.

-While faculty members are encouraged to apply for any project that fits the criteria described above, priority is given to proposals for projects that include one or more of the following features:
+While faculty members are encouraged to apply for any project that meets the criteria described above, priority is given to proposals for projects with one or more of the following features:

 - Projects that connect with curricular and pedagogical innovations identified as university priorities by the Office of the Provost, including